Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2015-08-08-terseness-vs-elegance.markdown

 ### Updates

-1. *Nicola* in the comments mentioned the usage of `mconcat` in the implementation of `totalPayment` which is both terser and more elegant.
+**FIRST** *Nicola* in the comments mentioned the usage of `mconcat` in the implementation of `totalPayment` which is both terser and more elegant.
 I totally forgot about that and the funny part is, what I wrote in the above code is the **default** implementation of `mconcat`.
 So the `foldr mappend mempty` can be replaced with its equal value which is `mconcat`:

 {% highlight haskell %}
 totalPayment = value . mconcat
 {% endhighlight %}

-2. *Christian* hinted at a quite better implementation of `squareNumbers` function in our first example which is leveraging `curried functions` so we can have:
+**SECOND** *Christian* hinted at a quite better implementation of `squareNumbers` function in our first example which is leveraging `curried functions` so we can have:

 {% highlight haskell %}
 (^) :: (Num a, Integral b) => a -> b -> a -- Defined in GHC.Real
 squareNumbers = map (^2)
 {% endhighlight %}